Senior Notions

 Where These Fit

-These gloves don’t change what your hands are capable of — they change how demanding everyday tasks feel.
+They don’t change what your hands can do.
+They change how demanding everyday tasks feel.
+Useful for:

 VIDEO: Vive Textured Compression Gloves